-In this article, we will look at six of the most common quality problems that occur during manufacturing of footwear, and the steps you can take to get rid of them.
+Here we look at six of the most common quality problems that occur during footwear manufacturing and the steps you can take to prevent poor quality goods from reaching the marketplace.

 The various parts of shoes are generally stitched and/or bonded with glue.
-If the glue is applied sloppily or excessively, it will flow out of the joint and be visible to the client.
+If the glue is applied sloppily or excessively, it will flow out of the joint, making an ugly defect that’s visible to the client.

 If appearing in a noticeable area, this type of defect can ruin the shoe’s appearance, and your customer is very likely to return the footwear for a refund.

 However, this defect is easy to eliminate because:

 Strong quality control protocols can ensure excessive glue isn’t a problem for your footwear.
 The International Organization for Standards’ ISO/CD 20537.2 establishes the language necessary to visually inspect footwear for this sort of cosmetic quality problem.
 Your lab and quality control partners should be familiar with these guidelines.

 Weak bonds occur when two bonded or glued surfaces, usually the sole and the upper, either come apart after a short period of use or aren’t bonded when the product leaves the factory.
 It can be caused by:

 This type of defect will also prompt your customer to return the shoe.

 Fixing this defect is usually as simple as inspecting and adjusting the manufacturing process to make sure the correct glue and application technique are used, but only proper testing will reveal this defect’s presence.
 Unlike excessive glue defect, weak glue bonds are unlikely to be noticed during visual inspection.